-- Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - 1 Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer. - 2 Clear any cables that might impede the replacement of the cover. - 3 Make sure the air baffle is in the correct position.
-See "Removing and Replacing the Air Baffle" on page 31. - 4 Install the side cover by placing it into position and sliding it to the rear as shown in the following illustration.
+Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5.

+- 1 Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer. - 2 Clear any cables that might impede the replacement of the cover. - 3 Install the side cover by placing it into position and sliding it to the rear as shown in the following illustration.
 Make sure the cover is latched into position.

-- 5 Lock the cover.
-For more information on locking the computer cover, see Using Your IntelliStation M Pro. - 6 Make sure the stabilizing feet are rotated outward so that they properly support the computer.
+- 4 Lock the cover.
+For more information on locking the computer cover, see IntelliStation M Pro User Guide. - 5 Make sure the stabilizing feet are rotated outward so that they properly support the computer.
 Refer to "Using the Stabilizing Feet" on page 6.

-Important Information
+Important Information: